Public YouTube source

 Human reviewers inspect and correct the candidate material.

-A protected reviewer preview can be shared directly with appropriate reviewers when useful.
+An exploratory review preview can be shared directly with appropriate reviewers when useful.

 Public YouTube sources